 - Meet with an attorney.
 Working with the right attorney during dissolution is as important as doing so during formation.
 You want to make sure that every aspect of dissolution has been covered to your best advantage, and an attorney can help you do that.

 Do I need to dissolve my LCC? is one of the more unpleasant questions in business, and if you need help answering it, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.